 Which Island to Visit in 4000 Islands

 The three islands that are most visited in the four thousand islands as Don Det, Don Khone, and Don Khone.

 Why Visit Don Khong in the Four Thousand Islands?

 Don Khon is the largest and most northerly of Lao’s 4,000 islands and is the capital of the district of Khong.
 Visit Don Khong if you want to see temples (there are 15 here) and French colonial buildings.
 You’ll find 19 villages on the island and visiting here will give you a very local feel to the islands.
 You can rent motorbikes and bicycles to ride around the island, which is 24 kilometers (15 miles) long and 8 kilometers (5 miles) wide. – check out where to stay in Don Khong

 Why Visit Don Det in the Four Thousand Islands?

-Don Det is much smaller and the favourite on the backpacker route.
-Don Det is the cheapest island to visit – in terms of accommodation, food and drink.
+Don Det is much smaller and the favorite on the backpacker route.
+Don Det is the cheapest island to visit – in terms of accommodation, food, and drink.
 It’s also the easiest island to visit when it comes to arranging activities.
 Check out where to stay in Don Det

-You will find westernised backpacker food here, cheap drinks happy shakes and bars, but they’re all usually closed by 2300.
+You will find westernized backpacker food here, cheap drinks happy shakes, and bars, but they’re all usually closed by 2300.
 You can find a cheap dorm room, or a bungalow facing the river with a hammock swinging in the breeze for seriously cheap prices.
-Go a little further out from the backpacker area and its quiet and very rural.
+Go a little further out from the backpacker area and it’s quiet and very rural.
 There are no cars on the island, so you’ll have to rely on roosters waking you up in the morning.
 The western side of the island is the quieter side.

 Why Visit Don Khone in the Four Thousand Islands?